 Continuous Integration is a process of building and testing the code whenever the developer pushes the code to source control.
 Continuous Deployment is the process of deploying the code to multiple environments without any human intervention, thus reducing the time to deliver.

 There are several CI/CD tools in the market like Jenkins, TeamCity, Travis CI, Bamboo, CircleCI, and VSTS.

-However, Jenkins tops this list of CI/CD tools being used in the market because of several reasons discussed in the section below.
+However, Jenkins tops this list of CI/CD tools being used in the market because of several reasons.

 Advantages of Using Jenkins

-Open Source: Being an open source project, it has 482 contributors, 542 releases and 9,348 stars on GitHub, which is quite high in the open source world.
+Open Source: Being an opensource project, it has 482 contributors, 542 releases and 9,348 stars on GitHub (as on the day this blog was posted), which is quite high in the opensource world.
 It provides quick and efficient community support to its users.

-Cross-Platform Integration Tool: It runs without depending on operating system type (Windows, Linux, and Mac).
+Cross-Platform Integration Tool: It runs without depending on an operating system (Windows, Linux, and Mac).

 Extensible: It integrates with almost all DevOps tools through plugins.
 It provides over 1000+ plugins to perform various build and deployment tasks.
 Users can also create their own plugins if required.